Get

 Are Some Breeds More Aggressive?

 The fact is, any dog breed can get aggressive.
-Just like people are born and raised to have certain dispositions, dogs can inherit certain genes that predispose them toward aggression and can carry baggage from their pasts.
+Just like people are born and raised to have certain dispositions, dogs can inherit genetic traits that predispose them toward aggression and can carry baggage from past experiences.
 This is especially true of rescue dogs when you don’t know for sure about their past.

-Certain breeds do carry a trait of watchfulness and apprehension to strange people and animals.
-These kinds of breeds are typically useful for shepherding livestock.
+Certain breeds do carry a trait of watchfulness and wariness towards strange people and animals.
+These kinds of breeds are typically useful for guarding or herding livestock.
 So, when they have the shepherding traits without the livestock, an improperly trained dog of this breed might have some “aggression” issues.

 Other breeds have a stronger “prey drive” than other breeds, meaning they might go after squirrels or cats more easily.
-This can be interpreted as aggression that could be trained out of them as a puppy, but it’s also very instinctual.
+This can be interpreted as aggression, but is actually an instinctive behavior.

 Keep in mind, too, that some dogs are just bigger and stronger than other dogs and therefore, can seem more aggressive.
 There’s a certain intensity to the aggressiveness that, say, a Mastiff can bring, while a Toy Poodle’s aggression might not seem as strong.